-- 101. SUCCEEDING IN SCIENCE.
+101. SUCCEEDING IN SCIENCE.
 (1-0).
 Credit 1.
 An orientation of the biological sciences including the nature of science, functions of scientists, and a better understanding of the fundamentals of science.
-Students receive hands-on experiences that provide opportunities to work with faculty, graduate and other undergraduate students. - 285.
-DIRECTED STUDIES.
+Students receive hands-on experiences that provide opportunities to work with faculty, graduate and other undergraduate students.

+200. INTRODUCTION TO MARINE BIOLOGY: THE SEA WORLD EXPERIENCE.
+(3-3).
+Credit 4.
+Exploration of marine organisms, survey topics in vertebrate marine biology, and introduction to the role that aquatic oriented parks play in education, research and conservation.
+Students will have hands-on experiences by participating in aspects of maintaining aquatic organisms in captivity including animal care and nutrition, physiology, behavior, animal training and water quality.
+Exposure to marine organismal taxonomy, natural history, anatomy and ecology.
+Prerequisites: BIOL 111 with a >C average; GPA >2.0; freshman or sophomore status or instructor permission.

+285. DIRECTED STUDIES.
 Credit 1-6 per semester.
 Special topics and problems in field and/or laboratory work suited to analysis by individuals or small groups concerning aspects of marine biology.
 Usually requires a report describing techniques and results.
 Only 3 credit hours may be used in the degree plan curriculum.
-Prerequisites: 2.25 GPR, Approval of instructor. - 289.
-SPECIAL TOPICS IN MARINE BIOLOGY.
+Prerequisites: 2.25 GPR, Approval of instructor.

+289. SPECIAL TOPICS IN MARINE BIOLOGY.
 Credit 1-4.
 Study of selected topics in an identified area of marine biology.
-Prerequisite: Approval of instructor. - 300.
-SCIENTIFIC METHODS IN MARINE BIOLOGY.
+Prerequisite: Approval of instructor.

+300. SCIENTIFIC METHODS IN MARINE BIOLOGY.
 (1-3).
 Credit 2.
 An introduction to field, laboratory and analytical methods, equipment and instruments.
 The field portion will include making proper observations, sampling techniques, and data recording.
 The laboratory portion will include sample analysis methods, use of instruments, introduction to data analysis including elementary statistics, introduction to scientific literature and report writing style.
-Prerequisites: BIOL 113, 114, 123, 124.
-Curriculum sophomore, junior or senior classification or approval of instructor. - 301.
-GENETICS.
+Prerequisites: BIOL 111 and 112.
+Curriculum sophomore, junior or senior classification or approval of instructor.

+301. GENETICS.
 (3-3).
 Credit 4.
 Fundamental principles of genetics; physical basis of Mendelian inheritance; expression and interaction of genes, linkage, sex linkage, biochemical nature of genetic material, and mutation.
 Prerequisites: MARS 360; CHEM 227, 228, 237 and 238.
 Curriculum sophomore, junior or senior classification or approval of instructor.